 First things first: rim your glass, if you’re going to.

-Mix together a tablespoon or so of sugar with a teaspoon pumpkin pie spice, transfer to a shallow plate.
+In a small bowl, mix together a tablespoon or so of sugar with a teaspoon pumpkin pie spice, transfer to a shallow plate.
 Alternately, you can combine sugar with ground cinnamon.

 Pour about 1 tablespoon maple syrup onto a small plate.